-Outstanding Results (once again) at Runshaw College!
+Outstanding Results (once again) at Runshaw College in 2018!

-“This has been another week of great celebrations at the college and we sincerely congratulate all of our students for their well-deserved successes.
-These exceptional results are also a great testament to our highly talented and dedicated staff.
-We are delighted that our class of 2017 will now be leaving the college fully equipped with the qualifications, skills and self-confidence to be highly successful in their future studies and employment.
+An understandably delighted Runshaw College Principal, Simon Partington, said ….
+“This has been another day of great celebrations at the college and we sincerely congratulate all of our students for their well-deserved successes; these exceptional results are also a great testament to our highly talented and dedicated staff.
+Our Class of 2018 have performed superbly well and they are now fully equipped with the skills and self-confidence to be highly successful in their future studies and careers.
 We wish them every success and we look forward to hearing about their adventures and achievements in the months and years ahead.